Home

 While it's true there have been no studies that prove beyond a doubt that parabens increase the risk of cancer, the debate continues over whether the preservative should be in use at all until we know for sure that it's safe.

-Paraben-Free Hair & Skin Care Products
+Paraben-Free Hair and Skin Care Products

 Some beauty product companies are not waiting for the scientific evidence to slowly roll in – they're acting now to create nontoxic hair care products, lotions and cosmetics that use natural alternatives to parabens.

-One company, Therapeutic Technologies, has responded to concerns about possible negative effects from long-term exposure to parabens by formulating paraben-free hair care products.
+Todd Heeg, the president and CEO of Therapeutic Technologies, has responded to concerns about possible negative effects from long-term exposure to parabens by formulating paraben-free hair care products.
 Their shampoos and conditioners contain a natural preservative from Italy – one that prevents bacteria without the potential health risks.

-NOe Cosmetics - Paraben free skin care According to Sean Campbell managing director of NOe Cosmetics™ (Natural Organic edible Cosmetics) Up to 60% of whatever we place on our skin goes into our blood stream.
 Given that we already have on average 91 chemicals in our bodies that don’t belong there, many of which are often triggers for some of the illnesses that affect us, the implications of lathering ourselves with more chemicals doesn’t make a lot of sense.
+The product line offers hair and skin care products that are 100% Organic actives and free of petrochemicals, dyes, preservatives, additives and paraben.

 Other forward-thinking manufacturers are turning to essential oils such as caraway, cinnamon, eucalyptus, lavender, lemon, rose, sandalwood, and tea tree, which when distilled, are potent enough to act as natural antiseptics, antifungals and antibacterials.
 Parabens have also been replaced with grapefruit seed extract and Vitamin E in certain nontoxic hair care products and cosmetics.